National Literacy Trust

 The National Literacy Trust is an independent charity (registered no. 1116260 in England and Wales and registered no. SCO42944 in Scotland) based in London, England, that promotes literacy.

 It was founded by Sir Simon Hornby, former chairman of the major national retail chain, WHSmith PLC.
-Its current Chief Executive is Jonathan Douglas.
+Its current Chief Executive is Jonathan Douglas CBE.

 The charity campaigns to make literacy a priority for politicians and parents, supports children and families to improve their literacy skills and conducts research on issues relating to literacy.
 It also works with teachers, literacy professionals and librarians, and establishes literacy projects in disadvantaged communities across the UK.
-Since 1993, the National Literacy Trust has raised over £10million from the business sector to support its work, and has directly worked with 2 million children.
+Since 1993, the National Literacy Trust has raised more than £10million from the business sector to support its work, and has directly worked with 2 million children.
 The National Literacy Trust is based in Vauxhall in the London Borough of Lambeth.